ccollicutt/ccollicutt.github.io/_posts/2022-12-22-jenkins-kubernetes-plugin-agent.md

 $ kubectl create ns jenkins-agent
 ```

-Then create a service account in that namespace.
+Then create a service account in that namespace with the proper role and rolebinding.

 ```
 apiVersion: v1